Andrew Vaughn Player Props: White Sox vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is 11th in MLB with a collective 9.1 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings put together by the Phillies pitching staff ranks 11th in the league.

-- The Phillies' 5.48 team ERA ranks 27th among all MLB pitching staffs.
+- The Phillies have a 5.28 team ERA that ranks 26th across all league pitching staffs.

-- Phillies pitchers combine to allow the 10th-fewest home runs in baseball (17 total, 1.1 per game).
+- Phillies pitchers combine to allow the 10th-fewest home runs in baseball (18 total, one per game).

-- Falter (0-2 with a 4.80 ERA and nine strikeouts in 15 2/3 innings pitched) gets the start for the Phillies, his fourth of the season.
+- The Phillies will send Walker (1-1) to the mound to make his fourth start of the season.
+He is 1-1 with a 4.20 ERA and 14 strikeouts in 15 2/3 innings pitched.

-- His most recent time out was on Thursday against the Cincinnati Reds, when the lefty threw 4 2/3 innings, surrendering five earned runs while giving up eight hits.
+- In his last appearance on Friday, the righty tossed six innings against the Cincinnati Reds, allowing one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.